xsgu/baccaratsim/README.md

 ## Release history

+### Version 2.1

+December 18, 2022

+1. Fixed an issue in *simulation()* where the either pair bet was not being subtracted from the cash balance.
+2. *simulation()* now also returns a table of outcomes, showing the player cards dealt, banker cards dealt, player and banker card totals, and the outcome.

+Tested on R version 4.2.2 (2022-10-31).

 ### Version 2.0 (Atlantic City)

 August 12, 2017

-* Implemented support for player/banker pair and either pair side bets, as well as the ability to change the payout for these bets.
+1. Implemented support for player/banker pair and either pair side bets, as well as the ability to change the payout for these bets.
-* No commission or commission-free baccarat now correctly pays 1-to-2 (0.5-to-1) for winning banker hand with total six.
+2. No commission or commission-free baccarat now correctly pays 1-to-2 (0.5-to-1) for winning banker hand with total six.
-* Summary statistics added at the end of *simulation()*.
+3. Summary statistics added at the end of *simulation()*.
-* Changed wording to better reflect actual baccarat nomenclature.
+4. Changed wording to better reflect actual baccarat nomenclature.

 Tested on R version 3.4.1 (2017-06-30).